 Childhood Disability LINK is a non-profit research group within Montreal Children’s Hospital, McGill University Health Centre (MUHC).
-The group’s mission is to improve the health and well-being of children with disabilities and their families.
+The group’s mission is to improve the health and well-being of children with disabilities as well as their families.
 They aim to do so through providing information for caregivers, practitioners, and families of children with disabilities.

-We’ve been working with Childhood Disability LINK has been a client of ours since 2012.
-For this last project, they needed us to modernize their website’s visual design and make the site more engaging as well as improve the information architecture all the while combining and condensing the content from two other microsites.
+We’ve been working with Childhood Disability LINK since 2012.
+For this project, they asked us to modernize their website’s visual design, make the site more engaging to its visitors, and improve the information architecture all the while combining and condensing the content from two other micro-sites.

 - improve site’s engagement metrics